Stanton-by-Dale Cricket Club: History

-The earliest known record of cricket associated with the village of Stanton-by-Dale is a reference in the Nottingham Review, dated 27 October 1848, reporting a match between "the pasrishes of Sandiacre and Stanton-by-Dale".
+The earliest known record of cricket associated with the village of Stanton-by-Dale is a reference in the Nottingham Review, dated 27 October 1848, reporting a match between "the parishes of Sandiacre and Stanton-by-Dale".
 The ground is situated south of the village, at the end of School Lane on a field called Crompton Ground.
 The current 'D.S.
 King pavilion' (built in 1985) replaced an old RAF Hut constructed in 1961, which in turn replaced their original wooden pavilion which stood on the ground since its construction in 1899.
 Detail on the early years of the club can be sourced from a history of the club by Harold Walker, in "Echoes of Stanton", 1951.

 After almost 30 years playing friendlies, the club joined the then 'Central Derbyshire League' in 1974, followed by 20 years of competitive cricket over the county boundary with the South Nottinghamshire Cricket League (1992-2012) before joining the Derbyshire County Cricket League in 2013.

-The Club currently has 2 senior teams competing in the Derbyshire County Cricket League.
+The club has two senior teams competing in the Derbyshire County Cricket League.